vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-16-working-with-json-in-postgres.md

     | text       | text         |
     +------------+--------------+

-When using `json_each` the `value_type` whould be `json` and not `text` which is important as this means data type information (as scarse it is in JSON) is not completely lost by casting it to text.
+It is important to note that when using json_each, the value_type should be json and not text.
+This is significant because it preserves the data type information (as limited as it may be in JSON) as opposed to casting it to text.

-Last but not least: it was a hugely beneficial to use `pgcli` while experimenting with Postgres.
+Additionally, it is worth mentioning that utilizing the pgcli tool while experimenting with Postgres proved to be extremely beneficial.
+Further information regarding composite types can be found in the Postgres documentation: http://www.postgresql.org/docs/9.4/static/rowtypes.html